isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="drag-and-drop-cells"></a>Drag and drop cells
 <a name="bkmk_DragAndDrop"> </a>

-In Excel Online, è possibile spostare il valore di una cella trascinando le celle da un punto a un altro.
+È possibile spostare il valore della cella in Excel per il Web trascinando le celle da una posizione a un'altra.

 ## <a name="dropbox"></a>Dropbox
 <a name="bkmk_Dropbox"> </a>